Apple MacBook Pro 16-inch (M5 Max) vs ASUS ROG Zephyrus G16

 - Limited gaming performance compared to dedicated GPUs

-- macOS ecosystem limits software compatibility for some users
+- macOS ecosystem lock-in; fewer software options for Windows users

 ASUS ROG Zephyrus G16